-This two-week course has been developed in partnership between Wageningen University and the College of Agriculture and Natural Resources (CANR) at Kwame Nkrumah University, Ghana.
+This three-week course has been developed in partnership between Wageningen University and the College of Agriculture and Natural Resources (CANR) at Kwame Nkrumah University, Ghana.
 It offers a critical analysis of current developments and trends in the NRM sector, and advocates an adaptive management approach (AM).
 Built on the principles of multi-stakeholder participation and social learning, it does not promise easy solutions.
 Rather it emphasises the importance of collaborative action learning, in order to generate negotiated strategies for joint action.

 Course objectivesUpon completion of the course you will have: